 One of the most common challenges first-year students face is finding new peer groups and making friends.
 They also might get so wrapped up in academics that they forget the importance of human connection, play, and downtime.

 “Studies show that students who become engaged on campus are usually more successful than those who don’t,” Ng says.
 So whether your child is into sports, music, journalism, or something else, encourage them to seek out clubs and activities where they can do what they enjoy while building a new social network.
+An easy way to do this is at the club fairs at the beginning of each semester, so remind them to attend.

 Advise them to put social media in its place.